ZealousEar/LaTeX-OCR-Document-Forger/README.md

 - Progress tracking with real-time status updates
 - Cost estimation for API usage
 - Organized output with timestamp-based filing
-- Smart page detection for mathematical content
+- Smart page detection for mathematical or scientific content

 ## Prerequisites 🔧